minicarbonara/CodePen05_Portfolio/README.md

 ## What do we do about this

-**WebDev sucks and so do we.** It's all trying to fit together a shit ton of different bits and pieces each working differently and half of them just copied from someone else's work without stopping to think how it's actually working.
+**WebDev is scrappy and so are we.** It's all trying to fit together a ton of different bits and pieces each working differently and many of them just copied from someone else's work without fully understanding how it's actually working.
 It feels like being a raccoon on a dumpster trying to assemble a moving car from pizza boxes and broken spark plugs.

-So let's do just that. **Let's build a punk-ass portfolio for a raccoon that builds shit using scavenged trash and nothing works but god damnit at least we made it.** It will have the worst colors, the ugliest type and will be like a spit in the eye of god.
+So let's do just that. **Let's build a punk-ass portfolio for a raccoon that builds stuff using scavenged trash and he's not sure why it works but god damnit he made it.** It will have the worst colors, the ugliest type and will be like a spit in the eye of god.

-BUT it will have nice, clean code underneath because we can afford to be anal about it.
-It's so few lines after all.
+BUT it will have nice, clean code underneath because we want to be anal about it.

 ## So what are the steps